redaslion/Zoom-Auto-Meetings/README.md

 # Zoom-Auto-Meetings
 this project made for lazy students.
-This project is written in response to covid-19 crysis ensured by online classroom meetings from Zoom application.
+This project is written in response to covid-19 crisis ensured by online classroom meetings from Zoom application.

 This project is an open-source project and I grant my permission for people to utilize this software for all non-illegal activities.